vxst/LAMB16/README.md

 The red line represents Adam, the green line represents LAMB, and the blue line represents LAMB16.

+## Compare

+Compared to 4-bit and 8-bit AdamW, LAMB16 supports much larger batch sizes and can converge with fewer epochs because of its full 32-bit gradient precision.

+I was stupid and not aware of the existence of 4-bit/8-bit AdamW when developing LAMB16.
+They did some very interesting numerical analysis.
+Still, LAMB16 outperforms 4-bit/8-bit AdamW on large batch sizes due to LAMB16's per-layer adaptive trust ratio.

+I believe I can integrate 4-bit/8-bit AdamW’s analysis into LAMB16; perhaps there will be a LAMB8 one day.

 ## Reference

 1. LAMB: [Large Batch Optimization for Deep Learning: Training BERT in 76 minutes](https://arxiv.org/abs/1904.00962).